mypsik/torela/en/events/index.md

 **16.01 (10.00-13.00) - Play-morning**
 We'll offer you snacks and coffee!
 Participation fee 7 € (child + parent), another child of the same family +3€.

+**20.01 (10.00-13.00) - Pancake-morning**
+Eat as much pancakes as you can!
+We'll have pancake-mountains!
+Participation fee 7 € (child + parent), another child of the same family +3€.